The Best Glazed Mixed Berry Scones

 This a great blank canvas base recipe for scones, and most any fresh fruit, dried fruit, or zest can be added.
-Use what you have, enjoy, and is seasonal.
+Use what you have, enjoy, and eat seasonal.

-turbinado, raw, or coarse sugar, optional for sprinkling (granulated sugar may be substituted)
+- turbinado, raw, or coarse sugar, optional for sprinkling (granulated sugar may be substituted)

 - Preheat oven to 400F.
 Line a baking sheet with a Silpat or parchment; set aside.